GIScience/ohsome-py/README.md

 ### Using Anaconda

 *ohsome-py* is not available through Conda.
-So if you are using Conda, create a new conda-environment and install your required dependencies as well as those from *ohsome-py* (see [pyproject.toml](pyproject.toml)) before installing *ohsome-py* using pip.
+So if you are using Conda, create a new conda environment and install your required dependencies as well as those from *ohsome-py* (see [pyproject.toml](pyproject.toml)) before installing *ohsome-py* using pip.
 Please note that there might be issues when [using pip within anaconda](https://www.anaconda.com/blog/using-pip-in-a-conda-environment).
 To avoid issues we advise to install everything in a new conda environment.

 ### Dependencies for Jupyter Notebooks